Jaevii/D7032E_homeexam2k24/README.md

 1. Download the repo files

-2. While inside the folder, run `chmod +x build.sh` in your terminal
+2. While inside the repo folder, run `chmod +x compile.sh server.sh client.sh` in your terminal

+3. Run `./compile.sh`

-3. Run `./build.sh` and choose the number of players/bots
+4. Run `./server.sh` to start and host the server

-Connect an "online" client player with `java -cp .:json.jar PointSalad 127.0.0.1`
+5. Run `./client.sh` to connect to the server from another client